wlchin/geneinsight/README.md

 Geneinsight supports two API services for topic refinement:

 1. **OpenAI API**: Default option that works with models like gpt-4o-mini
-   - Requires an API key to be set in environment variables
+   - Requires an API key to be set in environment variables, or alternatively a .env file.
    - Works out of the box with default settings

 2. **Ollama API**: Local option for running models on your own hardware
    - Requires a model that supports tool use (see [supported models](https://ollama.com/search?c=tools))
    - Requires setting the `--api_base_url` parameter, usually to `"http://localhost:11434/v1"`
-   - Example usage: `--api_service ollama --api_model llama3:latest --api_base_url "http://localhost:11434/v1"`
+   - Example usage: `--api_service ollama --api_model llama3:8.1b --api_base_url "http://localhost:11434/v1"`

 ## Environment Variables